Clemapfel/jluna/docs/manual.md

 [2, 3, 4, 5, 6, 7]
 ```

+Where we had to `static_cast` the iterator, just like we would have to do with proxies.

-This modifies the underlying Julia-array with minimal overhead.
+Mutating the iterator also mutates the underlying Julia-array, with minimal overhead.

 If the array is also a named proxy, it will also modify that specific element of whatever variable the proxy is managing.